 One of the major ingredients in Moon Juice’s cult ‘Beauty Dust’ is organic goji berry extract.
 They’re antioxidant, anti-inflammatory power-houses which are packed with mammoth amounts of vitamin C, plus are great for regulating blood sugar and studies show help alleviate depression.
 Having a bag of dried goji berries to hand and snacking on them before, during and after your cycle will help ease that yearning for sugary foods and help keep your skin glowing as well as keeping mood swings at bay.

 Cayli Cavaco Reck, who owns top New York boutique Knockout Beauty, also recommends adding a teaspoon of Moon Juice’s pearl powder (another main ingredient in their beauty dust) to your tea, or coffee for ten days during your cycle – which she says is tasteless and will help banish blemishes and with skin that has lost its glow.
-In Chinese medicine, pearl is known for balancing hormones, plus it contains dozens of amino acids as well as the minerals calcium, magnesium, zinc, strontium, selenium and copper.

 Another food to consider eating a lot of before your period is either the humble cauliflower, broccoli, kale, bok choy, maca, collard greens, or any other members of the cruciferous family, which contains a compound that helps balance your hormones: